se-edu/learningresources/contents/dart/Dart.md

 To be more specific, why is reactive programming, a declarative programming paradigm, important for UI development?

-**What is reactive programming?** Consider the expression `a = b + c`, in the world of *imperative programming*, it simply means "calculate the value of `b` and `c`, assign the result to `a`" - changing the value of `b` or `c` later would not change `a`.
+**What is reactive programming?** Consider the expression `a = b + c`, in the world of *imperative programming*, it simply means "calculate the value of `b + c`, assign the result to `a`" - changing the value of `b` or `c` later would not change `a`.
 However, with reactive programming, you can consider `a` will always evaluate to the result of `b+c` even without you explicitly calling `a=b+c`.
 Such behavior is especially useful for writing UI - you no longer need to manually update the information displayed with a setter of some kind.
 Simply *declare* that variable `x` is related to UI element `y`, the runtime will update `y` whenever it detects a change in `x`.
 In short, reactive programming saves you from the headache of maintaining the consistency between the UI and internal states.

 From above, you can see that *reactive programming* is by nature *declarative* as you don't write code to tell computers what to do at each step, you describe what's the expected behavior (e.g. a box should be centered at the screen, a button should turn grey when clicked, etc.).